2020 Nevada election results by county, NV electoral college votes

 Two days after Election Day, neither candidate had amassed the votes needed to win the White House.
 But Biden's victories in the Great Lakes states left him at 253, meaning he only needs one or two more battleground states to become president-elect.

 Trump, with 214 electoral votes, faced a much higher hurdle.
-To reach 270, he needed to claim all five remaining battlegrounds: Pennsylvania, North Carolina, Georgia, Arizona and Nevada.
+To reach 270, his easiest path is claiming the four major battlegrounds left in play: Pennsylvania, North Carolina, Georgia and Arizona.

 In 2016, Trump fell just short of winning the state.
 He campaigned hard this year hoping to prevail on his second try.